 The Associate Degree Nursing (ADN) program begins each fall and spring semester on the PRCC Poplarville campus.
 Once accepted into the ADN program, the program is four semesters in length.
 After completion of this program, graduates receive the Associate in Applied Science Degree and are eligible to write the National Council Licensure Examination (NCLEX) for licensure as a registered nurse (RN).
-Licensing of registered nurses is regulated by the Mississippi Board of Nursing, and conviction of a misdemeanor or felony offense may be grounds for refusal by the board to issue a license.
+Licensing of registered nurses is regulated by state boards of nursing.
+Students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by the board to issue a license.